mikecrbenton/Binary_Tree/README.md

    * Make a guess using current node

    * If guess is correct:
-     * Tell the user you rule
+     * Tell the user correct
      * Move to next iteration of loop

    * Prompt user for new character’s name